audio-lab/audio-formant/process.md

 					- but that would create repeating unpleasant noise
 				- ideally we put a set of pure sines acc to freq characteristic
 					- that breaks noises, but purifies sound...
+- ✔ we can use offscreencanvas - the spec is soon be implemented in browsers, so safely switch to it later. now focus on development of infrastructure.